ksaifali/Kubernetes-Notes/README.md

 - Container Runtime
 - Controller
 - Scheduler
+Control Plane Components
+These components manage the cluster's overall state and operations, ensuring the current state matches the desired state.
+API Server (kube-apiserver): This is the central management entity and the front end of the Kubernetes control plane.
+It exposes the Kubernetes API and is responsible for processing, authenticating, and validating all API requests.
+It serves as the hub for all communication between other components.
+etcd: A consistent and highly-available key-value store used as the backing store for all cluster data.
+It stores the entire configuration and state of the cluster, and all other components interact with it via the API Server.
+Scheduler (kube-scheduler): This component watches for newly created Pods that have no node assigned and selects an appropriate node for them to run on.
+It considers resource requirements, hardware/software/policy constraints, and other factors to make the optimal placement decision.
+Controller Manager (kube-controller-manager): This runs various controller processes in the background, which are responsible for maintaining the desired state of the cluster.
+Examples include the Node Controller (notices and responds when nodes go down), the Job Controller (watches for Jobs that represent a one-off task), and the Replication Controller (ensures the desired number of Pod replicas are running).
+Worker Node Components
+These components run on each individual node (worker machine) and provide the execution environment for your containerized applications.
+Kubelet: An agent that runs on every node in the cluster.
+It ensures that containers are running in a Pod as expected.
+The Kubelet takes the Pod specifications provided by the API server and manages the container lifecycle, interacting with the container runtime to start or stop containers.
+Container Runtime: The underlying software that is responsible for running containers.
+Kubernetes supports several runtimes through the Container Runtime Interface (CRI), such as containerd, CRI-O, and Docker.
+This component pulls images and runs the actual application containers.

 ### Master V/S Worker node
 Master has kube-apiserver installed and nodes have kubelet installed (Kubelet is an agent which make sure nodes are healthy) which provides information to master which stores information in etcd (key value storage)